 For more inspiration on backpacking Costa Rica, check out my ultimate guide.

 Panama is a wonderful country to end your time in Central America.
 It’s got beautiful beaches for surfing, amazing remote islands to visit, lush jungles and cloud forests to go hiking, and a vibrant capital city for all your shopping needs.

 Bocas Del Toro – After crossing the Panama-Costa Rica Border, Bocas Del Toro is a logical next stop.
 It’s a gorgeous island where you can go surfing, snorkeling, ATVing through the jungle, and much more.

 Panama City – Unlike most Central American country capitals, Panama City is one actually worth spending some time in.
 It’s got so many fun things to do, from visiting the famous Panama Canal, nightlife, shopping, or just admiring the city’s skyscrapers.

 San Blas Islands – incredible islands you can visit between Panama and Colombia in the middle of the Caribbean Sea.
 There are over 365 islands, few inhabited.
 It’s the best way to travel between Central and South America, but you can also do a return trip from Panama City if you’re not going to Colombia.

 How long should you spend in Central America?

-The amount of time to spend traveling Central America all depends on the pace you want to go.
-I’m a fast traveler, and would still want at least two months if I was going to backpack Central America for the first time.
+The amount of time to spend traveling to Central America depends on the pace you want to go.
+I’m a fast traveler and would still want at least two months if I was going to backpack Central America for the first time.